PostHog/posthog.com/contents/blog/best-open-source-feature-flag-tools.md

 ### Open source license

 Harness has several open source options depending on company size and the level of support required.
-A free, team-maintained edition is available to certain businesses under the Polyform Small Business License, and there are community editions under Apache 2.0 and PolyForm Sheild.
+A free, team-maintained edition is available to certain businesses under the Polyform Small Business License, and there are community editions under Apache 2.0 and PolyForm Shield.
 Learn more on [GitHub](https://github.com/harness).

 ## 4. [Unleash](https://www.getunleash.io/)